 2. Light and Value.

-The most challenging part is studying colours in this composition, which contains hundreds of shades.
+The most challenging part is studying colors in this composition, which contains hundreds of shades.

-You might be surprised that there are at least 22 shades of green showcasing the jungle foliage.
+You might be surprised to know that there are at least 22 shades of green showcasing the jungle foliage.

-The usage of bright orange, yellow, and blue comes from fruits and flowers.
-In addition, there is the clear white colour of the moon in a light shade of blue.
-The artwork candidly resembles the tranquillity and peace of the environment through its colours.
-The yellowish colours for lions with the dark theme from the colour black also contrast expertly with the green colour of the forest.
-The overall picture compliments the colour usage here.
+The usage of bright orange, yellow, and blue is depicted through fruits and flowers.
+In addition, there is the clear white color of the moon in a light shade of blue.
+The artwork candidly resembles the tranquillity and peace of the environment through its colors.
+The yellowish colors for lions with the dark theme from the color black also contrast expertly with the green color of the forest.
+The overall picture has a complimenting color theme.

 Moving on further, let us check the sales of the artwork.